MorganRO8/LoA/README.md

 Common solvents like water and ethanol are resolved through a built-in lookup table before any online database queries.
 The `use_decimer` option (`"y"` or `"n"`) controls whether images are processed with DECIMER to extract additional SMILES strings from figures.
+When enabled, any predicted SMILES are inserted back into the text at the location of the corresponding figure instead of being appended separately.

 ## Key Components